2 min Read

 March is Developmental Disabilities Awareness Month

-March is National Developmental Disabilities Awareness Month and a time for DDA to help educate the public about the needs of this diverse group and to end the stigma around issues of disability.
+March is National Developmental Disabilities Awareness Month and a time for DDA to help raise awareness about the needs of this diverse group and to end the stigma around issues of disability.
 Since its inception in 1952, Developmental Disabilities Association has made great strides in the communities of Vancouver and Richmond to create a sense of inclusion and belonging.

 DDA’s mission is to unleash the potential of individuals with developmental disabilities and their families through life-long programs, supports, and advocacy.
 DDA’s influence is wide-spread throughout Vancouver and Richmond and the organization currently serves over 1800 individuals in 50 locations that include daycares, drop-in centres, and adult residential housing.